-Krista joined OLCV in March of 2017.
-She’s been a buccaneer, a viking, a claim jumper, a highlander, and a riverboat pilot, and is proud to be an advocate with OLCV as their Digital Communications Coordinator.
+Krista joined OLCV in March of 2017 and is proud to be an advocate with OLCV as their Digital Coordinator.
 Her past experience includes lobbying and campaign experience, as well as time spent working in local theatre.
-For her graduate thesis in Communication Studies at the University of Portland, she studied the impact of western narratives about Africa on safari guides in Tanzania.
 A native Californian, she lived all over the state: driving past the sandstone cliffs of Pescadero to get to high school and the granite bluffs of Yosemite to get to community college.
-Krista completed her undergraduate degree at the University of California, Riverside with a major in political science and a minor in theatre.
+She has an MA in Communication Studies from the University of Portland and a BA in political science from the University of California, Riverside.
 Since moving to Oregon in 2014, she has enjoyed coaching the Speech & Debate Team at the University of Portland, as well as performing with ComedySportz Portland.

 Paige joined OLCV in June 2016 as our lobbyist for the Oregon Conservation Network.
 Prior to joining OLCV Paige had been the Policy and Communications Advisor to Portland City Commissioner Nick Fish, and Chief of Staff to Oregon State Senator Elizabeth Steiner Hayward.
 Originally a southerner, Paige graduated from the University of Georgia in 2007 with a B.A. in Spanish Literature and Comparative Literature.
 She moved to Oregon in 2010 and received her J.D. and Certificate in Environmental and Natural Resources Law from Portland’s Lewis & Clark Law School in January 2014.
 Honors include induction into the Cornelius Honor Society, a stipend for an environmental litigation internship through the Public Interest Law Project, and multiple Pro Bono Honors Awards.
 Paige is also on the 501(c)(4) board of the Bus Project.
 She loves traveling internationally and throughout the Pacific Northwest, and is often found around Oregon’s mountain slopes, beaches, and forests, or at bluegrass concerts.